 And we also try to point out situations where your payments are tax-deductible (possibly an HSA).
 If you qualify for a federal subsidy, your premiums will be reduced.
 If your income prohibits you from government assistance, outside/Exchange options should be considered.

 How Are Insurance Premiums Calculated?

 As expected, your smoking status, age and state of residence will also influence your rate.
 If you’re a young healthy male in Ohio, you will be paying a ridiculously low rate.
 If you move to New Jersey, for example, you will see a significant increase in your premium.
-Also, typically, males pay less than females until about age 50.
+However, there is no difference in male or female rates, assuming the same age.